usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-publish.rst

 	4. Following the instructions, choose the account and fill in any additional information required.
 	5. Click ``publish``.

 	.. note:: Publishing an image to Amazon will be billed to the user account.
-Azure trial accounts are not supported for publishing images from UForge.
-Only full Azure accounts can be used.
+Trial accounts are not supported for publishing images from UForge.
+Only full Amazon accounts can be used.

 	.. note:: Currently, publication to Docker are only supported for Docker Registry v2.